Recommendations for Buying a New Computer

 Most information today is shared in file formats that are platform-independent, so there are very few issues that prevent students and faculty using different operating systems from sharing files.

 Consult your school, college, or department to find out their requirements and recommendations, if you are unsure whether a Windows or Mac computer will best meet your academic or administrative needs.
 We will be happy to support you with either decision.
+Please note that Kogod School of Business requires students have a computer running Windows.
+More information can be found on the Kogod website.

 Any computer bought new during the last few years will probably have enough processing capacity and memory to provide a satisfactory computing experience for most needs, but the specifications outlined in the Related Links section of this page provide useful benchmarks for comparison to the computer you may already own, or one you may buy.